stone-alex/EliteIntel/README.md

 ## Linux 🐧
 ### Installation (no sudo required)
+Do not use zip file from the artifacts.
+That is for updates.

 1. Download the installer script:
 ```shell
 curl -L -o installer.sh https://raw.githubusercontent.com/stone-alex/EliteIntel/refs/heads/master/distribution/installer.sh
 ```